Italo-Turkish War: Background

 The Italian government remained committed into 1911 to the maintenance of the Ottoman Empire, which was a close friend of its German ally.
 Prime Minister Giovanni Giolitti rejected nationalist calls for conflict over Ottoman Albania, which was seen as a possible colonial project, as late as the summer of 1911.

-However, the Agadir Crisis in which French military action in Morocco in April 1911 would lead to the establishment of a French protectorate, changed the political calculations.
+However, the Agadir Crisis in which French military action in Morocco in July 1911 would lead to the establishment of a French protectorate, changed the political calculations.
 The Italian leadership then decided that it could safely accede to public demands for a colonial project.
 The Triple Entente powers were highly supportive.
 British Foreign Secretary Edward Grey stated to the Italian ambassador on 28 July that he would support Italy, not the Ottomans.
 On 19 September, Grey instructed Permanent Under-Secretary of State Sir Arthur Nicolson, 1st Baron Carnock that Britain and France should not interfere with Italy's designs on Libya.
 Meanwhile, the Russian government urged Italy to act in a "prompt and resolute manner".

 In contrast to its engagement with the Entente powers, Italy largely ignored its military allies in the Triple Alliance.
 Giolitti and Foreign Minister Antonino Paternò Castello agreed on 14 September to launch a military campaign "before the Austrian and German governments [were aware] of it".
 Germany was then actively attempting to mediate between Rome and Constantinople, and Austro-Hungarian Foreign Minister Alois Lexa von Aehrenthal repeatedly warned Italy that military action in Libya would threaten the integrity of the Ottoman Empire and create a crisis in the Eastern Question, which would destabilise the Balkan Peninsula and the European balance of power.
 Italy also foresaw that result since Paternò Castello, in a July report to the king and Giolitti, laid out the reasons for and against military action in Libya, and he raised the concern that the Balkan revolt, which would likely follow an Italian attack on Libya, might force Austria-Hungary to take military action in Balkan areas claimed by Italy.

 The Italian Socialist Party had a strong influence over public opinion, but it was in opposition and also divided on the issue.
 It acted ineffectively against military intervention.
 The future Italian fascist leader Benito Mussolini, who was then still a left-wing Socialist, took a prominent antiwar position.
 A similar opposition was expressed in Parliament by Gaetano Salvemini and Leone Caetani.

 An ultimatum was presented to the Ottoman government, led by the Committee of Union and Progress (CUP), on the night of 26–27 September 1911.
 Through Austro-Hungarian intermediation, the Ottomans replied with the proposal of transferring control of Libya without war and maintaining a formal Ottoman suzerainty.
 That suggestion was comparable to the situation in Egypt, which was under formal Ottoman suzerainty but was under de facto control by the British.
+Giolitti refused.

-Giolitti refused, and war was declared on 29 September 1911.
+Italy declared war on 29 September 1911.